First, Mr. Yang's Two Cents; Then, Mine

 → I already go there. / I go there already.

 → I already meet her. / I meet her already.

 for the sweet release of death!

 Mr. Yang and I agree on this point: Honing all of one's efforts on any one aspect of a language will come at the cost of not attending to others.
 A sane language-learning method should engage as many aspects as it can at once, but not force you to cram any one aspect in its entirety.
-Like swimming, the coordination of parts matters most.
-If you don't want to drown, get in the water, but stay at the shallow end.
-Then, at your own pace, wade into deeper waters.
-That's how language acquisition should feel, and that's the best course I know around the Chinglish Channel.
+Like swimming, the coordination of parts from shallow to deeper waters is the best course I know around the Chinglish Channel.